hchang1508/BinaryOutcomePermutationTest_replication/README.txt

 #############################################################################################
 #############################################################################################

-To replicate Table 4 and Table 6
+To create Table 4 and Table 6

 1. Run "1_simulation_balanced_case_1.R" for the balanced algorithm in the First Scenario n=50,100,200
 2. Run "1_simulation_balanced_case_1_n500.R" for the balanced algorithm in the First Scenario n=500